golfcoder24/Python/README.md

 # Python
-# THis repository showcases my skills in python!
+# This repository showcases my skills in python!